openstack/ironic-ui/README.rst

 ===============================
-ironic-ui
+Ironic UI
 ===============================

-cIronic plugin UI for Horizon to allow users to view and manage bare metal nodes, ports and drivers.
+The Ironic UI is a Horizon plugin that will allow users to view and manage bare metal nodes, ports and drivers.

-Please feel here a long description which must be at least 3 lines wrapped on 80 cols, so that distribution package maintainers can use it in their packages.
-Note that this is a hard requirement.

 * Free software: Apache license
 * Documentation: http://docs.openstack.org/developer/ironic-ui